Rari-Capital/fuse-v1/README.md

 An attempt at porting Fuse V1 to a modern Foundry based stack

-## Assumptions
+## Assumptions and recommendations

 - Compound master branch is safe and audited
-- Our changes to the fork
+- Our changes to the fork are relatively minimal, we mostly selectively include files or apply minimal modifications to the files.
 - We should attempt to keep the diff as minimal as possible and don't change files you don't have to

 ## Changelog